Soil contamination: United Kingdom

-It is intended that the SGVs replace the former ICRCL values.
+It was intended that the SGVs replace the former ICRCL values.
 The CLEA SGVs relate to assessing chronic (long term) risks to human health and do not apply to the protection of ground workers during construction, or other potential receptors such as groundwater, buildings, plants or other ecosystems.
 The CLEA SGVs are not directly applicable to a site completely covered in hardstanding, as there is no direct exposure route to contaminated soils.

-To date, the first ten of fifty-five contaminant SGVs have been published, for the following: arsenic, cadmium, chromium, lead, inorganic mercury, nickel, selenium ethyl benzene, phenol and toluene.
-Draft SGVs for benzene, naphthalene and xylene have been produced but their publication is on hold.
-Toxicological data (Tox) has been published for each of these contaminants as well as for benzo[a]pyrene, benzene, dioxins, furans and dioxin-like PCBs, naphthalene, vinyl chloride, 1,1,2,2 tetrachloroethane and 1,1,1,2 tetrachloroethane, 1,1,1 trichloroethane, tetrachloroethene, carbon tetrachloride, 1,2-dichloroethane, trichloroethene and xylene.
+To date, fifteen of fifty-five contaminant SGVs have been published, for the following: arsenic, cadmium, chromium, lead, mercury, nickel, selenium, benzene, ethyl benzene, phenol, xylene, toluene, dioxines, furanes, and dioxin-like PCBs.
+Toxicological data (Tox) has been published for each of these contaminants as well as for benzo(a)pyrene, naphthalene, vinyl chloride, 1,1,2,2 tetrachloroethane and 1,1,1,2 tetrachloroethane, 1,1,1 trichloroethane, tetrachloroethene, carbon tetrachloride, 1,2-dichloroethane, and trichloroethene.
 The SGVs for ethyl benzene, phenol and toluene are dependent on the soil organic matter (SOM) content (which can be calculated from the total organic carbon (TOC) content).
 As an initial screen the SGVs for 1% SOM are considered to be appropriate.

 Canada

-As of February 2021, there are a total of 2,500 plus contaminated sites in Canada.
+As of July 2025, there are a total of 24,000 plus contaminated sites in Canada, of which more than 19,000 have been closed after historical reviews, testing, clean-ups or long-term monitoring activities determined that no further action was required.
 One infamous contaminated sited is located near a nickel-copper smelting site in Sudbury, Ontario.
 A study investigating the heavy metal pollution in the vicinity of the smelter reveals that elevated levels of nickel and copper were found in the soil; values going as high as 5,104ppm Ni, and 2,892 ppm Cu within a 1.1 km range of the smelter location.
 Other metals were also found in the soil; such metals include iron, cobalt, and silver.
 Furthermore, upon examining the different vegetation surrounding the smelter it was evident that they too had been affected; the results show that the plants contained nickel, copper and aluminium as a result of soil contamination.
+Soil quality guidelines have been published for 32 soil contaminants.